marcushcarter/bear-and-bull/README.md

 A prickly yellow pineapple.
 It is a short ranged weapon thatdoes very little damage but has a very high change of inflicting the impaled / bleeding effects.
 This pinapple just sits in your hand and you throw it.
 You get a new one off screen.

 ### Traffic Cone (COMMON)
-A bright orang traffic cone.
+A bright orange traffic cone.
 You just attack normally with it.
 A melee weapon with aomewhat fast move speed, higher damage than the fists and somewhat fast attack speed.
 You attack people with a orange traffic cone.

 ### Deck Shuffler (LEGENDARY)
 Holds a card spread in your hand.
 Card looks like a deck of cards.
 When you use this weapon, it will pick a random card from your deck and use it as ammo.
 If you have no cards, you cant attack.
 These cards have unlimited range (until they hit a wall or enemy) and do a massive amount of damage.
 When used, it just looks like you throw a card ahead of you.
 Reload by grabbing a new card from your deck on the left side of the screen.
 Also has fast movement speed and decent reload time.

+### Magic Wand (RARE)
+A wooden magical wand that can cast spells.
+When you attack with this weapon, you will cast a random spell from the types of: fireball, ice, bubble, lightning, bleed (thorn) etc which has a medium chance to effect thos effects.
+This attack is a mid range attack and has faster movement speed, no reload, unlimited uses and minimal damage.
+The casting frame looks like the Avada Cadavra spell motion.

+### Hot Suace Pistol (RARE)
+A hot sauce bottle with a firing hammer and a trigger.
+Card looks like the outside of a hot sauce bottle.
+When attacking, this weapon has a chance to burn the enemy and also cuases higher damage.
+THis weapon is medium range and has medium move speed, slower reload and higher damage.
+You have to reload after every shot.
+Reload animation looks like a little injector you squirt hot sauce back into the bottle.

+### Toast (COMMON)
+Literally a piece of toast.
+Card looks like a piece of bread.
+This piece of toast slowly heals you over time.
+It is a melee weapon that does very small amount of damage, moves very very fast. animation just looks like youre hitting people with a piece of toast

+### FRENCH Toast (UNCOMMON)
+A piece of FRENCH Toast.
+Card looks like a piece of frnech toast.
+This french toast heals you over time.
+It is a melee weapon that does a bit more than very small amount of damage, moves very very fast.
+Animation just looks like you are hitting people with some soggy toast.

 ## Playable Cards